 He has also served as an IFSW UN Habitat representative, is a member of the Kenya National Association of Social Workers-Secretariat and by extension a member of International Federation of Social Workers (IFSW).
 He is also a member of Kenya Medical Social Workers Association.
 He previously contributed invaluable expertise to AOSK in the area of Human Rights.

-Dr.Norvy Paul started his career as an academician in since 2004.
-His current research work is focused on displacement with particular interest on social and cultural capitals, marginalization, human rights and displacement.
+An academician focussed his research on displacement with particular interest on social and cultural capitals, marginalization, human rights and displacement.
 He did his PhD in Displacement and Social Capital and Post-Doctoral Studies in Displacement and Marginalization.
-He has authored and edited seven books; published several articles in various national and international journals and presented papers at various forums related to social work and displacement.
+He has authored and edited seven books; published several articles in various national and international journals and presented papers.
 Currently, he is Senior Lecturer and Research Supervisor in Social Work in The Catholic University of Eastern Africa, Nairobi, Kenya.